ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket-pr-workflow.md

 Maybe ask a leader if you can add the ticket to the current sprint, and adjust it on the GUI

 ## Getting ready for PR review
-- in the github GUI, take off draft from PR
+- in the github GUI, take off draft from PR (at the bottom of the PR page)
 - send a link of the PR to the va-notify-engineers slack channel so they can review it!
 - Move your issue from in Progress to Done.